kestra-io/docs/content/docs/04.user-interface-guide/04-executions.md

 > Note: you have to select one task to be able to use the "Eval Expression" button.

 ![Kestra User Interface Execution Outputs Eval Expression](/docs/user-interface-guide/26-Executions-Outputs-Eval-Expression.png)

 For example, you can use the "Eval Expression" feature to deep-dive into your tasks outputs and play directly with [variables operations](../05.developer-guide/03.variables/02.basic-usage.md).

-### Metric Tab
+### Metrics Tab

-The Metric tab shows every metric exposed by tasks after execution.
+The Metrics tab shows every metric exposed by tasks after execution.

 ![Kestra User Interface Execution Metric Tab](/docs/user-interface-guide/29-Executions-Metric.png)